prof18/marcogomiero.com/content/posts/drafts/my-2cents-cross-platform.md

 Issue with cross-platform solution:

 the fact that they want to rewrite the UI.
 Sharing business logic will resolve the problems.
 Thats why kotlin multiplatofrm is the solution

+Unify UI declaration across platforms

+React Native: call native widgets through a “bridge”
+PRO: Use of native widgets
+CONS: The bridge causes delays

+Flutter: uses its own widget

+PRO: No delays, really fast
+CONS: Use of custom widgets

+Different platforms have different pattern

+“Overall, multiplatform is not about compiling all code for all platforms”

+Compiling code for all platforms has limitations:

+Every platform has unique APIs
+Impossible to cover all platforms API

+Solution:

+Share as much code as needed
+Access platform APIs through the expected/actual mechanism

+Share part of the code like business logic, connectivity..

 But what to use now: